mvit777/BikeShop/README.md

 ### Docker + VirtualBox
 #### an alternative way to using a shared folder
-Let's build a powershell script to compile and deploy via scp directly on the linux box (...more to come...)
+Let's build a powershell script to compile and deploy via scp directly on a linux box created with the buzz-of-the-jour (...more to come...)